 - Use long and unique passwords for each and every account.
 That way if a service is breached, you’ll need to change just one password.

 - Enable two-factor authentication wherever it is possible.
 It will not allow hackers into your account even if they managed to obtain your login and password.

-- Use security solutions such as Kaspersky Security Cloud that can warn you about recent breaches.
+- Use security solutions such as Kaspersky Premium that can warn you about recent breaches.

 - Use a password manager that can help you create many unique and strong passwords with no need to memorize them.
 Password managers can also help change the passwords faster whenever you need it.
 Kaspersky Password Manager handles both of this tasks efficiently.